 Next,

-Start the Apache server and MySQL database by clicking the start buttons as shown below, the apache and Sql should turn green then you’ll know you have successfully configured xampp.
+Start the Apache server and MySQL database by clicking the start buttons as shown below, the Apache and Sql should turn green then you’ll know you have successfully configured Xampp.
 You’ll see a port number just in front of the Apache column.
 You can stop the service whenever you want and start any service by just clicking the start button.